rsquaredata/evolve/doc/literature_review.md

 ### Core contribution

-A comprehensive **survey of low‑light enhancement (LLE)** methods and their impact on downstream computer vision tasks.
+A comprehensive survey of **low‑light enhancement (LLE)** methods and their impact on downstream computer vision tasks.

-### Key ideas
+### Key ideas, claims and concepts

-* Simple brightening is insufficient; enhancement must be **local, noise‑aware, and temporally consistent**.
+- **Local vs. global**: Simple brightening is insufficient; enhancement must be local and noise-aware.
-* **Deep learning > traditional methods**, but supervised models suffer from lack of real-world data.
-* **Zero‑shot enhancement** is emerging as a promising direction.
+- **Emerging trends**: **Zero-shot enhancement** is a promising direction for real-world data scarcity.
-* Coupling enhancement with CV tasks improves robustness.
-* Video enhancement must avoid **temporal flickering**.
+- **Task coupling**: Directly coupling enhancement with detection tasks (Joint Learning) outperforms sequential processing.

 ### Relevance for EVOLVE

-* Direct theoretical backbone for EVOLVE’s *extreme vision* motivation.
-* Highlights pitfalls EVOLVE must avoid: frame‑wise processing, perceptual bias.
-* Justifies task‑aware or detector‑aware enhancement strategies.
+- Highlights a critical pitfall: avoiding **perceptual bias** (optimizing for human eyes) in favor of detector-aware strategies.

 ---